Genesis Food Version 11.6 includes important updates for labeling and compliance. These updates include:

 Note: The symbol appears on the Nutrition Facts; the statement appears underneath the Nutrition Facts.

-To use the Added Sugars symbol and statement
+To use the Added Sugars symbol and statement in Genesis

 - With the Recipe open, go to Edit Label